“El Grupo SINIGUAL” is one of the best Salsa/Latin Jazz bands in the San Francisco Bay Area.

 Add two swinging trumpet players, Matt Kelly and Jeff Warroll and the two trombone stylings of Oakland Public Conservatory founder, Angela Wellman and Tom Kyrimis to round out the horn section.

-SINIGUAL arrangements are unique and mainly original compositions and arrangements by Maria Medina Serafin and Jules Rowell among others.
+"SINIGUAL'S" repertoire is mainly comprised of the unique original compositions and arrangements by Maria Medina Serafin and Jules Rowell.

 Maria Medina Serafin is the leader and sonera (lead vocalist) of the band.
 A Broadcast Communications Arts graduate of S.F.
 State University, Maria is former producer of "The Latin Jazz Quarter" for WDNA FM, the Public Radio Affiliate in Miami.
 She was also an Assistant Program Coordinator for the Center for Family & Child Enrichment's "Tutorial and Cultural Awareness after school program.